ROCm/omniperf/src/docs/getting_started.md

     To gererate a lightweight GUI interface users can add the `--gui` flag to their analysis command.

-    This mode is designed to be a middle ground to the highly detailed Omniperf Grafana GUI and is great for users who want immediate access to an IP Block they’re already familiar with.
+    This mode is designed to be a middle ground to the highly detailed Omniperf Grafana GUI and is great for users who want immediate access to a hardware component they’re already familiar with.

     ```shell
     $ omniperf analyze --help